Türkiye

 With the amendment to the Regulation on Associations on October 10, 2021, the risk analysis conducted by DGRCS is essential for association audits, and the risk analysis and evaluation criteria will be reviewed annually.
 Associations are expected to be categorized as low, medium, and high-risk based on the assessment of the risks of their assets that are proceeds from money laundering and financing terrorism.
 Accordingly, associations in the medium and high-risk categories are subject to audits as deemed necessary based on annual evaluations, while associations in the low-risk category are audited based on requests from judicial and administrative authorities, complaints, or administrative obligations.
 However, due to the lack of cooperation with CSOs and insufficient guidance by DGRCS, CSOs find the regulations restrictive and vague.
 Moreover, DGRCS has not informed CSOs about which risk group they are in, and prolonged inspections, multiple inspections per year, and the imposition of fines without prior notification to correct mistakes have persisted.

-Although Türkiye quickly enacted Law No. 7262 without any consultation with CSOs to avoid being included in the FATF gray list, the country still was included in the gray list in October 2021.
-As of June 2024, the country is still on the FATF gray list.
+Although Türkiye quickly enacted Law No. 7262 without any consultation with CSOs to avoid being included in the FATF gray list, the country was included in the gray list in October 2021.
 However, the assessment published by the FATF in July 2023 highlighted that Türkiye has taken positive steps towards improving its AML/CFT regime that it would be re-rated from “compliant” to “largely compliant.”
+In June 2024, the country was removed from the FATF’s grey list.

 Barriers to Speech / Advocacy